 If you’re sick of paying for a proxy that doesn’t unblock the websites you want, definitely take a look at VPNs.
 Each of our recommended providers occupies a similar price point to proxies, but far exceeds them in capability.
 We may be biased, but when you get more utility for the same money, doesn’t that make the switch a no-brainer?

-ExpressVPN holds a special place in most VPN reviews–the very top.
-Truly, no other VPN strikes quite the same balance of speed, security, and usability as ExpressVPN.
+ExpressVPN holds a special place in most VPN reviews–usually near the very top.
+Few other VPNs strike quite the same balance of speed, security, and usability as ExpressVPN.
 Let’s start with the basics: 256-bit AES encryption wraps each of your data packets in a compact fortress of cryptography, thwarting the efforts of hackers, ISPs, advertisers, and governments alike to snoop into your activity.

 For total anonymity, ExpressVPN has put into place a solid no-logging policy, erasing any trace of your identity before you ever leave it behind.
 Not enough?
 The massive network of over 3,000 servers in 94 countries is fine tuned for performance, delivering impressive stability and industry-rocking connection speeds throughout.
 Taken together, these core features make short work of even the toughest website blocks.